Hard-scattering factorization with heavy quarks: A general treatment: Basics of factorization when

 \subsection{Leading regions}

 In the Bjorken limit (large $Q$, fixed $x$), the leading power behavior is given by the regions symbolized in Fig.\ \ref{fig:leading.region}, as was proved by Libby and Sterman \cite{LS,Sterman.TASI95}.
-In each region, there is what we call a hard subgraph $H$, all of whose lines are effectively off-shell by order $Q^{2}$.
+In each region, there is what we call a hard subgraph $H$, all of whose lines are effectively off shell by order $Q^{2}$.
 It is to this subgraph that the virtual photons couple.
 The rest of the graph has lines that are much lower in virtuality and that are approximately collinear to the momentum $p$ of the target.
 The latter part of the graph we will call the target subgraph $T$.
 We will give more quantitative characterizations of the regions later.
-(For example, we must deal with the fact that there is a final-state cut, so that some lines in $H$ are actually on-shell instead of having virtuality $Q^{2}$.)
+(For example, we must deal with the fact that there is a final-state cut, so that some lines in $H$ are actually on shell instead of having virtuality $Q^{2}$.)

 Although one often does purely perturbative calculations in which the target is a quark or gluon state, our treatment will also apply to hadron targets.
-In that case, suitable bound-state wave-functions will be incorporated in $T$.
+In that case, suitable bound-state wave functions will be incorporated in $T$.

-A result of the power counting is that for a contribution to have the leading power --- to be of `leading twist' --- the two subgraphs $H$ and $T$ must be connected to each other by two parton lines, one on each side of the final-state cut.
+A result of the power counting is that for a contribution to have the leading power --- to be of ``leading twist'' --- the two subgraphs $H$ and $T$ must be connected to each other by two parton lines, one on each side of the final-state cut.
 The set of decompositions into two such subgraphs $H$ and $T$ is in one-to-one correspondence with the set of leading regions.
 There are two exceptions to this correspondence.
 The main exception is that if the heavy quark mass is of order $Q$, then the $H$ and $T$ subgraphs are connected by light parton lines, but not by heavy quark lines.
 This exception arises because the definition of the region implies that the lines joining $H$ and $T$ have virtuality much less than $Q$, and this is not possible if the lines are heavy quark lines of a mass comparable to $Q$.
 The second exception to the power-counting rules is that gluons with scalar polarization can couple the $H$ and $T$ subgraphs without a power-law penalty, at least in a covariant gauge: we will discuss this issue in more detail later in the section.

 We define the subgraph $T$ to include the full propagators of the lines joining it to $H$, since these lines have momenta collinear to the target.
 Hence the hard subgraph $H$ is one-particle-irreducible (1PI) in these same lines.